KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 2) Perform coordinate wrap around for any values outside of **[0, 1]** range

-3) Use wrapped coordinates to access the page table and pull out physical X/Y offset and memory pool index
+3) Use wrapped coordinates to access the page table and pull-out physical X/Y offset and memory pool index

 4) Use physical X/Y offset and memory pool index to construct physical uv coordinates